R0manL/sample-selenide-project/README.md

-﻿# Automated testing with Selenide.
+﻿# Sample Selenide automation testing project.

 This document describes architecture, how to setup, execute and analyze results of automated tests execution for Hrv project.